Rovaniemi has excellent travel connections, please see our Getting here page.

 More information about equipment and clothing rental here.

-You can find a list of luggage storage facilities in the city centre and in the Santa Claus Village here.
+Please find a list of luggage storage facilities in the city centre and in the Santa Claus Village here.

 Among the most popular winter activities are reindeer sleigh rides, husky tours, snowmobile safaris, Northern Lights tours, as well as cross-country skiing, snowshoeing and ice fishing trips.
 See all winter activities here.